aiqc/AIQC/docs/community.rst

   - "This is an unfortunate need, but you should have as part of it how someone can be removed from their role, voluntarily or otherwise."
   - “In smaller projects, the leadership handles the quality of what’s brought into the project’s technical assets and shepherds the people.”

+The vernacular is designed as a D&D guild to make governance fun.
+If anyone deviates from this vocabulary, you can interrupt them with "you speak in riddles."

 *Band of Squires [aka Public Participants]*: